Gaurav000001/Benacademy/README.md

 ## Technology Stack
 List and provide a brief overview of the technologies used in the project.

-- Node.js
+- Python
-- Express.js
+- Django
-- MongoDB
+- MySQL
-- Other libraries/modules
+- Angular

+## ER Diagram